-Join Adam Crespi for an in-depth discussion in this video Keying controls, part of Working with HumanIK Rigs in Maya.
+Join Adam Crespi for an in-depth discussion in this video Keying controls, part of Maya: HumanIK Rigs.

 When I'm ready to animate, I've got a lot of options over what to animate in a skeleton.
 For example, I can pick the major controls using the HumanIK interface up on the side.
 I've also got controls for things like knees, pole vectors to affect knee swing.
 I can pull these around depending on how it needs to move and what I'm doing.
 I'm going to take off his keys, selecting the main root, and clicking on the timeline, clicking and dragging while holding shift to select those keys in here, and then right-clicking and choosing Delete.

 Now I'm back to one key at frame one and no movement.
 Let's say for example I'm going to pull his wrist around a little bit, and then make him tap his feet.
 I'll pick his wrist, and bend it in slightly.
 Then I'll pull his hand down, and ignoring the head deformation let him put his arm down a little bit.
 We can see I've got keys at different places here.
 So I need to make sure when I'm deleting keys that I'm actually looking at all of them.
 It's a big deal.
 Making sure you've got the whole skeleton selected when you're adding or removing keys.

 With the keys off that wrist, I've eliminated some of the motion.
 Now I'll scrub over here to frame 35 let's say, select that wrist, and pull it in again.
 I'll hit S to set the key and on 62 elements I get a key in there.
 I'd like to make him also tap his toes.
 Now what we can do in here is put on additional pivots.
 Right now, when I zoom in, I can see I've got a heel control and I can also select it in the GUI on the side.
 Rotating this makes his foot rotate reasonably, although I may want him to tap his foot from the back of his foot for example.